 Medical radiography is not a hazardous occupation.
 The dangers of radiation are well recognized and rigidly controlled.

 Throughout the program, students receive intensive theoretical and practical instruction through lectures, labs, blended and online courses.
-Students are expected to act as surrogate patients to learn positioning techniques, as well as interpersonal skills.
+Students are expected to act as simulated patients to learn positioning techniques, as well as interpersonal skills.

 In addition, students gain practical experience in the clinical environment.
 Clinical experiences are located in various hospital sites throughout Vancouver Coastal, Fraser Health and Interior Health Authorities.
 These experiences are designed to promote confidence, competence and professional practice through repetition of the "learn, understand, apply" learning cycle.
 Students continue with their academic studies via concurrent online courses throughout their clinical terms.

 BCIT’s expertise in practical, hands-on learning sets you up with everything you need to start your career as soon as you graduate.
 After graduation, you can complete the CAMRT national certification exam and start your job search immediately.

 Most careers begin with casual, entry-level positions in hospitals and private clinics.
 Salaries start at approximately $28 per hour.
 Opportunities include:

 With work experience, you can pursue supervisory and management positions.
 Want to know more about the work we do?
 Visit Health Sciences Association (HSA) for more info.

 Lectures are with a cohort of 80 students.
 These 80 students are separated into four sets of 20 for laboratory activities.Top

 We typically receive 250 to 300 applications.
 Currently, we accept 80 students into the program.
 Historically, we invite 120 – 150 students to participate in the selection process.